Please be ready with your application reference number starting with 'P'. For example P1234567

 5 year's imprisonment up to life.

-Where the offence results in conviction from the court, the offence will show up on an individual’s police check as a disclosable court outcome.
+Where the offence results in conviction from the court, the offence will show up on an individual's Nationally Coordinated Criminal History Check as a disclosable court outcome.

 You can obtain your Nationally Coordinated Criminal History Check online from the ANCC website.